whoIsOneZero/ransomware_detection_mitigation/README.md

    - Alternatively, download the project files and extract them to your desired location.

 2. **Navigate to the Project Directory**:
    - Open a terminal (or command prompt) and navigate to the directory containing your project files.
+Example:
      ```sh
-     cd path/to/your/project
+     cd C:\Users\user\Desktop\ransomware_detection_mitigation
      ```

 3. **Create a Virtual Environment (Optional but Recommended)**: